thiaagodev/thiaagodev/README.md

 </p>

 <p align="left" style="text-align: center;">
-  I am currently studying and using technologies related to Javascript, such as, NodeJS, ReactJS, React Native and Typescript.
+   &ensp; I am currently studying and using technologies related to Javascript, such as, NodeJS, ReactJS, React Native and Typescript.
 In addition to these         technologies, I   have knowledge in SQL database and basic knowledge in non-relational database with MongoDB.
 </p>

 <p align="center">